PRINT

 OBJECTIVE

-To improve the connectivity, safety, and sustainability of the urban and sub-urban road and drainage networks in Greater Imphal, and to enhance the road asset management capacity of Manipur's Public Works Department.
+To improve the connectivity, safety, and resilience of the urban and sub-urban road and drainage networks in Greater Imphal, and to enhance the technical capacity and budgetary sustainability of Manipur’s Public Works Department.

 DESCRIPTION

-The proposed Project will support the rehabilitation, the upgrade (without capacity expansion), and the maintenance of 521 km-long secondary road infrastructure, bridges, and culverts in Greater Imphal.
-The civil works will consist of the reconstruction of existing asphalt-paved roads into rigid concrete roads, including road safety improvement, pedestrian walkway, street lighting and utility ducts.
-To address frequent drainage issues that affect the living conditions of local residents, continuous lined storm water drains and local side drains will be provided.
-The proposed Project will strengthen PWD's capacity to manage Manipur road asset and ensure the sustainability of the infrastructure network through enhanced human and financial maintenance resources.
+The proposed project will support the rehabilitation, the upgrade (without capacity expansion), and the maintenance of 547 km-long state road infrastructure, bridges and culverts in Greater Imphal.
+The civil works will consist of the reconstruction of existing asphalt-paved roads into more resilient rigid concrete roads, together with road safety improvement, pedestrian walkway, street lighting and utility ducts.
+To address frequent drainage issues that affect the living conditions of local residents and economic activities, continuous lined storm water drains and local side drains will be provided.
+The proposed project will strengthen PWD’s capacity to manage Manipur road asset and ensure the sustainability of the infrastructure network through enhanced human and budgetary resources.

 ENVIRONMENTAL AND SOCIAL INFORMATION

-Applicable Policy.
-AIIB's Environmental and Social Policy (ESP), including the Environmental and Social Standards (ESSs) and the Environmental and Social Exclusion List, apply to the Project.
-Initial environmental and social (E&S) due diligence has determined that ESS 1 (E&S assessment and management) applies to the assessment of E&S impacts of project activities.
-ESS 2 (involuntary resettlement) also applies as road improvement, and a limited amount of widening is expected to generate economic displacement and potentially limited physical displacement of title and non-titleholders.
-More than a third of the population of Manipur state is categorized as Scheduled Tribes, and they are present in Imphal city and are likely to be impacted by the Project; therefore, ESS 3 (Indigenous Peoples) is applicable.
-The Project has been assigned Category B as the nature of E&S impacts are limited, localized and reversible and can be managed or mitigated using good practice in an operational setting.
+Applicable Policy and Categorization.
+AIIB’s Environmental and Social Policy (ESP), including the Environmental and Social Standards (ESSs) and the Environmental and Social Exclusion List (ESEL), applies to the Project.
+Appraisal mission has confirmed that ESS 1 (Environmental and Social Assessment and Management) applies to the assessment of environmental and social (ES) impacts of project activities.
+ESS 2 (Involuntary Resettlement) also applies as road improvement and limited amount of widening are expected to generate economic displacement and minimum physical displacement of title and non-titleholders.
+More than a third of the population of Manipur state is categorized as Scheduled Tribes and they are present in Imphal city and are likely to be impacted by the Project.
+Therefore, ESS 3 (Indigenous Peoples) is applicable.
+Because of those, the risks classification of the Project is Category B.

 PROJECT TEAM LEADER